naumanb/naumanb/README.md

 - ❓ Ask me about anything related to Hyperspectral Imaging and Signal Processing tools

 - ⚡ Fun fact: I do a home DIY project every month!
-Ask me about my sprinkler system.

 <br/>